phyothiha-aung/currency-converter/README.md

 5. Start Android:
-    press "a" in same terminal or "npm run android" in new terminal (Make sure you have emmulator running or external device is connect to run).
+    press "a" in same terminal or "npm run android" in new terminal (Make sure you have emmulator running or external device is connected to run).